-At Icarus Behavioral Health, we specialize in providing clients with each form of treatment that promotes long-term recovery afterward.
+At Icarus Behavioral Health, we specialize in providing clients with drug abuse treatment that promotes long-term recovery afterward.
 We have years of experience and compassionate staff that are genuinely concerned with your wellness.

 Contact one of our Admissions specialists today to obtain information about the intake process or any other questions you might have.
-Please don’t hesitate to reach out to our compassionate specialists now!
+Please don’t hesitate to reach out now!